How to Sleep Better When Your Hormones Won't Let You

 How to Balance Your Hormones and Get Some Sleep

 If you're in the "I can't get a good night's sleep no matter what I do" club, definitely try to stick to as consistent of a sleep-wake schedule as you can, and make sure the temperature in your bedroom is comfortable for sleep (usually around 65 degrees).
 In addition:

 - Avoid caffeine-containing foods like coffee, black tea, and chocolate at least 3-4 hours before sleep.
 Also, limit alcohol - it can make you drowsy, but also tends to cause you to have a more restless sleep.

-- Eat a lighter dinner that’s high in healthy carbs from foods like sweet potatoes, vegetables, whole grains, and some lean protein.
-You might also try the glass of warm milk trick – it’s a source of tryptophan, which increases serotonin (the feel-good hormone) levels in the brain.
+- Eat a lighter dinner that's high in healthy carbs from foods like sweet potatoes, vegetables, whole grains, along with some lean protein.
+You might also try the glass of warm milk trick - it's a source of tryptophan, which increases serotonin (the feel-good hormone) levels in the brain.
 Whatever you do, avoid high-fat and high protein late-night meals.

 - Turn off your computer, iPad, phone, TV, and any other source of "blue light" - it reduces melatonin production.